DDMAL/linkedmusic-website/about.md

 4. Build the metasearch engine

-5. Build a picture dictionary (pictionary) of musical instruments
+5. Build a picture dictionary of musical instruments

 ## Twelve Databases